HRI-EU/BasicMemnet/README.md

 The following sample JSON-file shows how to create an initial Memory Nets Graph as list of dictionaries.
 Each single dictionary is represents a node in the graph.
 Nodes can be linked by specifying the parent node attributes.
-It is necessary to use a unique identifier, like a uuid or synset - if WordNet is used (cf. [Memeory Nets Example](https://hri-gitlab.honda-ri.de/deigmoel/memory_draft/-/blob/main/examples/example.py?ref_type=heads#L42)
+It is necessary to use a unique identifier, like an uuid or synset - if WordNet is used (cf. [Memory Nets Example](https://github.com/HRI-EU/BasicMemnet/blob/master/examples/example.py#L42)
 ).
 You can assign any attributes to the node providing ```node_attributes``` as dictionary.
 To ensure a proper reasoning, you **must** use at least the node attributes provided below.
 Optionally you can attach ```states``` in natural language, like "green" or "tall".